Florence Y. Pan: Expired nomination to United States district court under Obama

-Renomination to U.S. district court under Biden
+Renomination to United States district court under Biden

 On March 30, 2021, President Joe Biden announced his intent to nominate Pan to serve as a United States district judge for the District of Columbia.
 On June 15, 2021, her nomination was sent to the Senate.
 President Biden nominated Pan to the seat vacated by Judge Ketanji Brown Jackson, who was nominated to serve as a circuit judge for the United States Court of Appeals for the District of Columbia Circuit.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On August 5, 2021, her nomination was favorably reported by the committee by a 18–4 vote.
 On September 20, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On September 22, 2021, the United States Senate invoked cloture on her nomination by a 66–27 vote.
 On September 23, 2021, her nomination was confirmed by a 68–30 vote.
 She received her judicial commission the same day.
-She is the first Asian American woman to serve on the U.S. District Court for the District of Columbia.
+She is the first Asian American woman to serve on the United States District Court for the District of Columbia.
 Her service as a district judge was terminated on September 28, 2022, when she was elevated to the court of appeals.

 Court of appeals service

 On September 28, 2022, Chief Judge Sri Srinivasan of the United States Court of Appeals for the District of Columbia Circuit administers the oath of office to Pan at her swearing-in ceremony for the United States Court of Appeals for the District of Columbia Circuit.

-On May 25, 2022, President Joe Biden nominated Pan to serve as a United States circuit judge for the District of Columbia Circuit.
+On May 25, 2022, President Joe Biden nominated Pan to serve as a United States circuit judge for the United States Court of Appeals for the District of Columbia Circuit.
 She was nominated to the seat being vacated by Judge Ketanji Brown Jackson, who was elevated to the Supreme Court of the United States.
 A hearing on her nomination was held before the Senate Judiciary Committee on June 22, 2022.
 On July 21, 2022, her nomination was favorably reported by the committee by a 13–9 vote.
 On September 15, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
 On September 19, 2022, the Senate invoked cloture on her nomination by a 52–38 vote.
 On September 20, 2022, her nomination was confirmed by a 52–42 vote.
 She received her judicial commission on September 26, 2022.
-She is the first Chinese American to serve on the United States Court of Appeals for the D.C.
-Circuit.
+She is the first Chinese American to serve on the United States Court of Appeals for the District of Columbia Circuit.